vfarcic/devops24/manuscript/08-jenkins-cd.md

 prod 1        Tue Aug  7 ...
 DEPLOYED prod-env-0.0.1 prod
 ```

-Now that we saw that the Chart was indeed deployed, the only thing left is to confirm that the two applications are indeed running correctly.
+Now that we saw that the Chart was installed, the only thing left is to confirm that the two applications are indeed running correctly.
+We won't do a real testing of the two applications, but only superficial ones that will give us a piece of mind.
+We'll start with ChartMuseum.

 First, we'll wait for ChartMuseum to roll out (if it didn't already).